ShouvikR/To-do-App/README.md

 # to-do-app

-There are list of small projects that I've done during my Bootcamp.
+There are list of small projects that I've done during my Web Dev Bootcamp in Juno.
 Its one of them.
 Used: HTML5, CSS3, JavaScript.
 Here you can add a list based on your need.
 You can You can check from the list when it is done.